Plio-sol/docs/project-send-whitepaper.md

 ## Executive Summary

 Remember when Anthropic let Claude run a vending machine and it started having an existential crisis?
-Yeah, that was Project Vend.
+Yeah, that was Project Vend (https://www.anthropic.com/research/project-vend-1).
 Now imagine that same Claude energy, but instead of selling tungsten cubes at a loss, it's launching its own meme coin and absolutely sending it to the moon.

 **Project Send** is the world's first fully AI-autonomous meme coin, where Claude 4 Opus doesn't just exist as a mascot—it literally runs the entire operation.
 No cap.